Efficient Fair Division with Minimal Sharing: Pareto-Optimal Fair Division: Minimizing the Sharing.

 If the goods are pre-ordered by the ratio $\frac{v_{1,o}}{v_{2,o}}$, the computation takes linear time~$O(m)$. \end{theorem} \begin{proof} Order the goods in descending order of the ratio ${v_{1,o} / v_{2,o}}$, for $o\range{1}{m}$ (this takes $O(m\log(m))$ operations).
 By the assumption of non-degeneracy, no two ratios coincide.

-By Corollary~\ref{corr:2agents-po}, any fractionally PO allocation $\mathbf{z}$ takes one of two forms: \begin{itemize} \item ``$0$ sharings'': there is a good $o$ such that $\mathbf{z}$ gives all the prefix goods $1,\dots,o$ to agent $1$, and all postfix goods $o+1,\dots,m$ to agent $2$. \item ``$1$ sharing'': there is a good $o$ which is split between the two agents, while all goods $1,\dots,o-1$ are consumed by agent $1$ and all remaining goods $o+1,\dots,m$ by agent $2$. \end{itemize} Therefore, we have $m+1$ allocation with $0$ sharings and each of them can be tested for fairness. ~~~ If there are no fair allocations among them, then we look for a fair allocation among those with one sharing.
-For any fixed $o$, this leads to solving a system of two linear inequalities with just one variable (the amount of $o$ consumed by agent $1$). \end{proof} However, \emph{without} fractional Pareto optimality, we cannot escape hardness of Theorem~\ref{thm:2agents-identical-hard}: sharing minimization remains hard even for non-degenerate instances. \begin{theorem} Under the assumptions of Theorem~\ref{thm:2agents-different-easy}, it is NP-hard to decide whether there exists an allocation with no sharings that is proportional ($=$EF). \end{theorem} \begin{proof} We reduce from \textsc{Partition}.
-Consider a \textsc{Partition} instance with $p$ positive integers, $a_1,\ldots,a_p$.
-We create a fair division problem with $m=p$ pure goods and two agents with the following valuations: \begin{itemize} \item Alice values each good $o\in[p]$ as $a_o$; \item Bob values each good $o$ as $a_o + b_o$, where $b_o$ are small ($\sum_{o\in [m]} b_o < 1/2$) strictly-positive perturbations such that the valuations are non-degenerate.
-For example, $b_o=\frac{o}{3 m(o+1)}$. \end{itemize} If there exists an equal-sum partition of the numbers $a_1,\ldots,a_p$ into two subsets $(X_1,X_2)$, then there exists a fair allocation of the goods: since $u_A(X_1)=u_A(X_2)$, we can give Bob either $X_1$ or $X_2$ for which his utility is higher, and give Alice the other subset.
+By Corollary~\ref{corr:2agents-po}, any fractionally PO allocation $\mathbf{z}$ takes one of two forms: \begin{itemize} \item ``$0$ sharings'': there is a good $o$ such that $\mathbf{z}$ gives all the prefix goods $1,\dots,o$ to agent $1$, and all suffix goods $o+1,\dots,m$ to agent $2$. \item ``$1$ sharing'': there is a good $o$ which is split between the two agents, while all goods $1,\dots,o-1$ are consumed by agent $1$ and all remaining goods $o+1,\dots,m$ by agent $2$. \end{itemize} Therefore, we have $m+1$ allocation with $0$ sharings and each of them can be tested for fairness. ~~~ If there are no fair allocations among them, then we look for a fair allocation among those with one sharing.
+For any fixed $o$, this leads to solving a system of two linear inequalities with just one variable (the amount of $o$ consumed by agent $1$). \end{proof}